agentdanger/project_fortune_LSTM/README.md

-# Project Fortune - an LSTM generative neurnal network
+# Project Fortune - an LSTM generative neural network
+practicing some coding.